King v. Smith

 King v.
-Smith, 392 U.S. 309 (1968), was a decision in which the Supreme Court of the United States held that Aid to Families with Dependent Children (AFDC) could not be withheld because of the presence of a "substitute father" who visited a family on weekends.
+Smith, 392 U.S. 309 (1968), was a unanimous decision in which the Supreme Court of the United States held that Aid to Families with Dependent Children (AFDC) could not be withheld because of the presence of a "substitute father" who visited a family on weekends.
 The issue before the US Supreme Court involved how the states could determine how to implement a federal program.
 The court used the term "co-operative federalism."
+Shapiro v.
+Thompson, King v.
+Smith and Goldberg v.
+Kelly were a set of successful Supreme Court cases that dealt with Welfare, specifically referred to as a part of 'The Welfare Cases'.

 Background

 Mrs. Sylvester Smith was a Dallas County, Alabama resident who had four children, without a biological father providing support.
 The father of three of her children had died and the father of her fourth child was not in the picture.
 Thus, she qualified for AFDC.
 She was, however, having an affair with a Mr. Williams.
 Mr. Williams had nine children of his own.
 Williams, who visited on weekends, was counted as a "substitute father", thus disqualifying the family for aid according to Alabama Law.